VCharanTeja/sql-data-analytics-project/README.md

 ## 💡 Future Enhancements

-- [ ] Build Power BI / Tableau dashboards on top of reporting views
+- [ ] Build a Power BI dashboard on top of the reporting views to visualize the insights
-- [ ] Add RFM (Recency, Frequency, Monetary) segmentation model
-- [ ] Implement predictive analytics using regression techniques
-- [ ] Automate the pipeline using ETL tools (dbt, Airflow)

 ---